• info@al-dirassa.com

 2. Do women need special Ihram clothing?

-No. Women can wear any modest, loose, comfortable clothing.
+No. Women can wear any modest, loose, and comfortable clothing.
 There is no fixed Ihram outfit for women.

 3. Can I use scented products?